ZKZOU/The-Criteria-for-a-Qualified-Theory-of-Time/README.md

 The cumulative effect is that modern physics and philosophy have, for centuries, been describing *our measurement of time* rather than *time itself*.
 We have become experts in clock-reading and amateurs in ontology.

 This is not a failure of physics as a predictive science — it performs remarkably well.
 It is a failure of *understanding*.
 We can predict time with extraordinary precision, yet we cannot say what it is.
-This is the scandal of time philosophy.

 ---